 Cromarty is a pale watery, gray-green which was introduced to the line about a year ago.

 If you want to see the other eight new colors, please click here.

 original source unknown.

-How handsome is this kitchen with Lamp Room Gray Cabinets.
 It’s another classic– a rich sophisticated gray with just the right amount of blue and green.